cbgoodman/countyfipsR/README.md

 # countyfipsR

-`countyfipsR` is a simple R crosswalk package for adding various county-level identifiers (name, FIPS, ICPSR codes) that may be missing from your dataset.
+`countyfipsR` is a simple R crosswalk package for adding various county-level identifiers (name, FIPS, GNIS codes) that may be missing from your dataset.
 The purpose of this program is to facilitate merging datasets that do not share a common identifier.

 ## Installation
 You can install the latest version of `countyfipsR` from GitHub: